cyrillebenoit/conversationMaster/README.md

 # conversationMaster
-Botmaster integration for IBM Watson Conversation.
+ConversationMaster is a Botmaster integration for IBM Watson Conversation in parallel to conversation-simple interface.

+## Environment variables
+In order to work, your Bluemix app will need some environment variables.